kevinyee1993/snackTime/README.md

 ### Animated Sprites
 The animal sprites are animated.
 Also, depending on what direction the player moves, the animal faces that way.
 ### Scoring System
-Users increase their score when they successfully catch food.
+Players increase their score when they successfully catch food.
 ### Sound Effects
 There are sound effects for when the player successfully catches food, when the player misses food, when the player ends the game with a bad score, and when the player ends the game with a good score.
 All sounds were taken from [zapsplat.com](https://www.zapsplat.com/).